As businesses adapt to rising inflation, many are turning to making changes to terms and conditions as a way of achieving cost savings.

-As a result, there has been a marked increase in the move towards changing terms and conditions to achieve greater flexibility in contracts, including in roles and job descriptions and, in some cases, incorporating lay-off and short-time working provisions.
-Many employers have asked employees to take on different roles during the pandemic.
-They see that there is value in ‘future proofing’ contracts and policies and having a more agile workforce who are expected to be willing to move between different types of work.
+As hybrid working continues following the pandemic, there has been a marked increase in the move towards changing terms and conditions to achieve greater flexibility in contracts, including in roles and job descriptions and, in some cases, incorporating lay-off and short-time working provisions.
+Many employers see that there is value in ‘future proofing’ contracts and policies and having a more agile workforce who are expected to be willing to adapt as the needs of the business change.

-Because employment terms are negotiated individually in the UK, employee agreement is required to change terms and conditions and so it’s important to remember that this is usually a matter for consultation.
-If more than 20 people are affected, then collective consultation processes may also to be triggered.
+As employment terms are negotiated individually in the UK, employee agreement is required to change terms and conditions.
+It’s therefore important to remember that this is usually a matter for consultation.
+If more than 20 people are affected, then a collective consultation process may be triggered.

 Resourcing for 2021: Immediate options for employers25 February 2021

 As we move away from crisis management towards adapting to economic uncertainty and the “new normal”, identifying the best approach to resourcing staff is a business-critical issue.
 This is the first of a three-part series exploring the resourcing challenges, opportunities and trends we expect to see in 2021.

 Do your contracts and policies stand up to the Covid-19 test?18 August 2020